-- Assign exact timings for when each task starts and ends.
-For example, 9am to 10:30am for Project A, 12:30-1:30pm for lunch, 6:30-7:30pm for commute.
+- Assign exact timings for when each task starts and ends: for example, 9 am to 10:30 am for Project A, 12:30-1:30 pm for lunch, and 6:30-7:30 pm for commute.

-It may seem like a hassle, but it really isn’t.
+It may seem like a hassle, but it isn’t.
 It just takes me about 10 minutes to get each day’s schedule done.
-Not surprisingly, I have allocate time in my daily schedule to do my scheduling for the next day (11-11:10pm).
+Not surprisingly, I have allocated time in my daily schedule to do my scheduling for the next day (11-11:10 pm).
 All you have to do is create a template once, and then you can reapply this template for the other days.

 4. Stay Ahead of Your Schedule

-Waking up early at 5am means I’m ahead of most people in the world (and myself too, if I were to stick to my old schedule), and that motivates me to work fast and stay ahead.
+Waking up early at 5 am means I’m ahead of most people in the world (and myself too, if I were up to stick to my old schedule), which motivates me to work fast and stay ahead.
 What helps me continue this momentum is that I end my tasks earlier and start the next task before the scheduled time.

-This decision-making process is important, because otherwise you will end up playing catch-up for the rest of the day, which affects all your planned habits/activities.
+This decision-making process is important.
+Otherwise, you will end up playing catch-up for the rest of the day, which affects all your planned habits/activities.
 Subsequently, it also affects your will to maintain your habits.